cunialino/zellij-sessionizer/README.md

   zellij attach -c $SESSION_NAME options --default-cwd $CWD --default-layout $LAYOUT fi
 ```
-You can modify this to your likings, I am actually always running in a zellij session (default shell of my terminal), so I always end up in the first branch.

-I bind this to a keymap in [yazi](https://github.com/sxyazi/yazi) to create a sesison into the hovered directory with the following keymap:
+- bind this to a keymap to create a sesison into the hovered directory with the following keymap:

 ```toml
 [manager]
 prepend_keymap = [